-As Vladimir Putin's 2014 Russian Winter Olympics unfolds, CJ3B.info would like to feature this look back at an earlier Russian strongman, Nikita Krushchev.
+As Vladimir Putin's 2014 Russian Winter Olympics unfolded, CJ3B.info looked back at an earlier Russian strongman, Nikita Krushchev.
 The photos were found in the LIFE photo archive by Federico Cavedo; for other references see the numbered footnotes at the bottom of the page. -- Derek Redmond

 Soviet Premier Krushchev was visiting the equatorial island nation of Indonesia, while the Soviet Union was dominating the medal count at the 1960 Winter Olympics in Squaw Valley, California.
 (Despite the 21 medals for the USSR in that Olympics, a bright spot for Americans was the United States hockey team winning unexpected gold, defeating the favored Canadian and Soviet teams.
 This was the first Olympic gold medal in ice hockey for the U.S. and it would mark the last time a Soviet team did not win the Olympic tournament, until the U.S. victory at Lake Placid in 1980.)
 (1)

 These photos of Krushchev (left) and Indonesian President Sukarno (right) being escorted by a fleet of military CJ-3Bs, were taken for LIFE magazine by John Dominis.

 February 1960 was the height of the Cold War, just a few months before an American U-2 spy plane was shot down over Russia.
 Indonesia was a non-aligned country, and Sukarno was being friendly with both the US and USSR, trying to use both to solidify his power at home.
 (2)

 Sukarno was well-known for his fleet of Presidential limousines, including his latest, the 1959 Crown Imperial four-door convertible seen in this photo.(3) Sukarno's taste in vehicles certainly ran to American cars, not Russian.
-The Jeeps were likely purchased from Willys rather than donated by the American government, from whom Indonesia accepted very little military assistance.
+The Jeeps may have been provided to the National Police by the American government's MDAP program, although Indonesia accepted very little American military assistance.
 (4)

 During the course of the visit, Kruschev and Sukarno also rode in another of his Presidential limousines, a coppertone 1951 Lincoln Cosmopolitan convertible.
 It carried the same "Indonesia 1" license plate and the two nations' flags on the front corners.
 Thanks to Lutfi Solihin, current owner of the car, for identifying it.